 Torque: 18 ft-lbs (13.5 Nm)

-4. Gently raise the rear bracket and reinstall the nylon grommet.
+4. Secure the passenger seat (if equipped).
+Gently raise the rear bracket and reinstall the nylon grommet.
 Thread the rear bracket bolt and washer through the bracket and nylon grommet.
 Torque the bolt to specification.

 Maintenance Seat Removal (ROADMASTER)